F0rgiv/reading-notes/trees.md

 # Tree

 A tree is a data structure that is non linier like a list but that uses nodes starting at a root then then point to more than one "next" node.
+This allows for them to solve an incredibly amount of problems that would become more expensive to solve.
+For example in a binary search tree you could easily find the kth smallest element.

 From: https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-15/resources/Trees.html